stachu1190/LibraryManager/README.md

 A simple REST api to manage a library using postgres database and spring

 ## To do
--authentication
--new functionalities - for example librarian table to store information about librarians
+replacing Date type fields, authentication, new functionalities, for example librarian table to store information about librarians